ZiaCreatesIdeas/STUDY_BLENDER/doc/DonutTutorial.md

 ## Trouble Shooting

-When learning with Blender, we may get stuck in states yielding odd behaviour.
+While learning Blender, one may get stuck in states which yield odd behaviour.
 Should this occur at any time in one's learning journey, please refer to the list below.

 ```{admonition} Trouble Shooting Checklist